leungwai/leungwai/README.md

 ## A little bit more about me:
 - 🔭 I’m currently working on **my personal website** _(coming soon!)_
-- 🌱 I’m currently refreshing on my HTML/CSS/JS skills
+- 🌱 I’m currently refreshing on my **HTML/CSS/JS skills**
+- ⚡ Fun facts:
-- ⚡ Fun fact: I love trains 🚂!
+  - I love trains 🚂!
+  - My main laptop for 3 years was a $25 2012 MacBook Pro that I refurbished from the ground up

 ## Tech Stack